lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

-    Note that the bond guesser of MDAnalysis will not update the list of bond over time, so we will need to use a few tricks to extract the evolution of the number of bond with time.
+    Note that the bond guesser of MDAnalysis will not update the list of bond over time, so we will need to use a few tricks to extract the evolution of the number of bonds with time.

 .. container:: justify

-    Let us create a single atom group named *cnt* and containing all the carbon atoms, i.e. all the atoms of type 1, by adding the following lines into *measure_bond_evolution.ipynb*.
+    Let us create a single-atom group
+    named *cnt* and containing all the carbon atoms, i.e. all the atoms of type 1, by adding the following lines into *measure_bond_evolution.ipynb*.